sethyuan/asyncflow/README.md

 });
 ```

 The above example code demonstrates some of the magic of **asyncflow**.
-The wrapped functions `query` and `writeBack` runs in a synchronous maner within _flow_.
+The wrapped functions `query` and `writeBack` runs in a synchronous maner within the _flow block_.
 Behind the scenes however, none of the code above blocks the Node.js event loop for waiting at any moment.

 Now, imagine writing this logic using nested callbacks...

 ## Documentation

-Read the [Guide](https://github.com/sethyuan/asyncflow/wiki/Guide) to understand how to use **asyncflow**.
+Read the [Tutorial](https://github.com/sethyuan/asyncflow/wiki/Tutorial) to get started and know how to use **asyncflow**.

+Read the [Guide](https://github.com/sethyuan/asyncflow/wiki/Guide) to understand the various important concepts.

 Read the [API](https://github.com/sethyuan/asyncflow/wiki/API) to know what's available.

-Read the [FAQ](https://github.com/sethyuan/asyncflow/wiki/FAQ) to troubleshoot.

 ## License